battlecode/battlecode21/frontend/README.md

 For production, build with `npm run build` for the full thing, and `npm run buildnogame` to build the site without any game specific information.
 This is handled automatically by calling `./deploy.sh deploy` or `./deploy.sh deploynogame` using Bash, respectively.
 Note that the former should ONLY be called after the release of the game, since it makes the game specs and the visualizer public.

+Notably, the servers that serve the deployed frontend never run npm (through Docker or otherwise).
+Instead, our deploy script runs npm locally to build the frontend, and then sends this compiled version to Google Cloud.

 ### One-time setup

 #### AWS